 Suggested action points

-4. Complete certificate and other required actions and file the certificate (together with additional required documents) with Ofcom by 1st April 2023.
+- Complete certificate and other required actions and file the certificate (together with additional required documents) with Ofcom by 1st April this year.

-5. Diarise to repeat process in time for 1st April 2024.
+- Diarise to repeat process in time for 1st April next year.

 General background

 Where a Code operator is subject to the requirement to provide the Regulation 16(1) certificate, failure to do so by the deadline can result in enforcement action being taken by Ofcom.
-It has been notable over the past 12-18 months that Ofcom has increased its enforcement investigation of Code operators, particularly where the certificate filing requirement has not been met.
+It has been notable over recent years that Ofcom has increased its enforcement investigation of Code operators, particularly where the certificate filing requirement has not been met.

 The annual certificate is more than just a ‘tick box’ exercise.
 What the certificate does is require the Code operator to confirm, amongst other things: